 I talked before in a previous blog post about the “syContentPageXMLCache cannot find table” error.
-This and its cousin the “FP: Couldn’t close table!” error are caused by something severing long lived SQL connections between the client and server.
+This and its cousin the “FP: Couldn’t close table!” error are caused when something disrupts Dynamics GP’s long lived open SQL connections between the client and server.

 IT support had already tried: